 After a fun-filled day of sightseeing, why not let your hair down at London’s bars and live music venues to experience a livelier night-time life in London!
 Plan your exciting evening after seeing the cities great attractions at one of the top 10 nightclubs in London!

 Address: 4/5 Elephant Rd, London SE17 1LB

 Corsica Studios attracts quite a broad crowd, most of whom are open to new, experimental sounds.
-This popular London venue is quite compact but consists of two rooms; a bar and a separate area for dancing.
-Located in between two railways arches behind the shopping centre in Elephant and Castle, this place has an industrial feel and plays host to two state-of-the-art Funktion 1 sound systems.
+This popular club in London is quite compact but consists of two rooms; a bar and a separate area for dancing.
+Located in between two railway arches behind the shopping centre in Elephant and Castle, this place has an industrial feel and plays host to two state-of-the-art Funktion 1 sound systems.
 A cross between electronic sound and indie alternative, the stripped back interior of Corsica Studios welcomes an ever-changing lineup.
 With a cost-effective drinks menu, this place is certainly worth a visit if you want to experience the louder London nightlife.